 How To Pay For Addiction Treatment

-Many commercial and private health insurance plans will cover some or all of the cost for addiction treatment.
+Many commercial and private health insurance plans will cover some or all of the cost of addiction treatment.
 It is important to understand what each plan will and will not cover prior to searching for an addiction treatment program.
-Variations in coverage may include length of stay limitations, in-network versus out-of-network facilities, medical detox coverage and aftercare service options.
+Variations in coverage may include a length of stay limitations, in-network versus out-of-network facilities, medical detox coverage, and aftercare service options.

 Health insurance providers offering coverage in the state of North Carolina may include: